-Boards, Commissions, and Committees
+Boards, Commissions, Committees, and Project Advisory Committees

 Community volunteers play an important role in city government, staffing and overseeing key boards, commissions, and committees.
 If volunteering in this capacity is of interest, please fill out the following Application for Service on Board or Commission, also located at the bottom of this page.

-Find out what ward you reside in here: Ward Boundaries Map | Interactive Ward Map
+To find out what ward you reside in here: Ward Boundaries Map | Interactive Ward Map

 A brief introduction to the City's active boards, commissions, and committees are listed here - for more information about any of these groups, please contact call 503-435-5702.